SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 ### **Add Document Route (`/urban-planner/add-document`)**
 - **Functionality**:
-  Loads the `AddDocumentForm` component, allowing logged-in users to add a new document.
+  Loads the `AddDocumentForm` component.
+  - Allows logged-in users to create ad a new document.
   - If not logged in, the user is redirected to `/login`.

 ---